quantizor/markdown-to-jsx/README.md

  */
 ```

-\* __NOTE: JSX does not natively preserve newlines in multiline text, which is why the example above is inside an ES6 template literal.
+\* __NOTE: JSX does not natively preserve newlines in multiline text.
 In general, writing markdown directly in JSX is discouraged and it's a better idea to keep your content in separate .md files and require them, perhaps using webpack's [raw-loader](https://github.com/webpack-contrib/raw-loader).__

 Override a particular HTML tag's output: